tim42/persistence/README.md

      non_serialized = new int[size];
   }

-  // and the destructor.
-(DO NOT FORGET IT IF YOU DO DYNAMIC ALLOCATION !!!)
+  // and the destructor. (because of dynamic allocation !!!)
   ~my_struct() {delete [] non_serialized;}
 };